Specialist Drug and Alcohol Worker - Young People Ref: 18/43

 Right now, one of our partners, Aquarius Action Projects, is looking for a specialist drug & alcohol worker to join their team.
 Aquarius helps people overcome the harm caused by alcohol, drugs and gambling.
 They work closely with individuals, families and friends to lessen the impact caused by the behaviour of a loved one.
 But it’s only possible with the help of people like you.

-Working from the Early Intervention Hub in Oxford, you’ll provide services to young people through targeted specialist interventions in partnership with other agencies in Oxfordshire.
+Working with the team at Birmingham Young People’s Service, you’ll provide services to young people through targeted specialist interventions in partnership with other agencies in Birmingham.
 As well as delivering a range of substance misuse and related services, we’ll rely on you to provide advice, information, training and interventions to young people and their carers.
 Undertaking structured group work sessions, as well as one to ones, will be key, as will assessing and prioritising each individual’s support needs.
-And, all the while, we’ll expect you to promote choice and the wellbeing and protection of individuals using the Common Assessment Framework
+And, all the while, we’ll expect you to promote choice and the wellbeing and protection of individuals using the Common Assessment Framework.

 To succeed, you'll need proven experience of working with the client group and liaising effectively with a variety of people and organisations.
 Familiarity with assessment processes and interventions is essential too, as is a working knowledge of drug and alcohol misuse, particularly with young people between 11 and 19 years.
-Compassionate, professional and non-judgmental, you have excellent written and oral communication skills and a real commitment to diversity and equality practices.
-A full current driving licence and access to a vehicle for work purposes is also required, together with the ability to work flexible across the county, including some evenings and weekends.
+Compassionate, professional and non‐judgmental, you have excellent written and oral communication skills and a real commitment to diversity and equality practices.
+The postholder will be required to work flexibly across the county, including some evenings and weekends.

 In return, you can expect some great benefits, including 32 days' annual leave plus statutory bank holidays and a contributory pension scheme after a qualifying period.

 So, get inspired today and take the first steps towards a more fulfilling career.